-Florida residents should understand that divorce is a process, one with a clear beginning, middle and end.
+Florida residents should understand that divorce is a process, one with a clear beginning, middle, and end.
 That said, there are some matters that extend beyond the technical end of the marriage.
-The division of retirement assets is prime example, and it is an issue that many Florida spouses will face.
+The division of retirement assets is a prime example, and it is an issue that many Florida spouses will face.

 financial-planning.com, “How I advise clients on divorce after my own“, Lise Robinson, Sept.
 30, 2016